keesiemeijer/related-posts-by-taxonomy/readme.txt

 Contributors: keesiemeijer
 Tags: related,related posts,widget,shortcode,taxonomy,taxonomies,post type,post types,category,categories,tags,similar,posts,thumbnails,post thumbnail,featured image
 Requires at least: 3.4
-Tested up to: 3.7
+Tested up to: 3.9-beta3
 Stable tag: 0.2.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This lightweight WordPress plugin provides a widget and shortcode to display related posts as links, full posts, excerpts or post thumbnails.
+This lightweight WordPress plugin provides a widget and shortcode to display related posts as links, post thumbnails, full posts or excerpts.

 == Description ==

-Display related posts as links, full posts, excerpts or post thumbnails with a widget or shortcode.
+Display related posts as links, post thumbnails, full posts or excerpts.
 Posts with the **most terms** in common will display at the top.
 Choose from single or multiple taxonomies and search for related posts in single or multiple post types.
-It’s easy to override the look of the widget or shortcode.
-It’s also possible to get the related posts by using plugin functions in your (child) theme template files.
+The plugin provides an easy way to change the look of the widget or shortcode with your own template and html markup.
+Or use plugin functions in your (child) theme template files to get the related posts.

 Plugin features:

-* Widget and shortcode
+* Widget and shortcode.
-* Display related posts as links, full posts, excerpts or post thumbnails
+* Display related posts as links, post thumbnails, full posts or excerpts.
-* exclude terms from taxonomies
-* exclude posts from the related posts
+* Exclude or include terms.
+* Exclude posts.
-* limit related posts by year(s) or by month(s)
+* Limit related posts by year(s) or by month(s).
-* only display related posts on single posts
+* Only display related posts on single posts.
-* display related posts after the post content
+* Display related posts after the post content.
-* use your own templates for display of the related posts
+* Use your own templates for display of the related posts.
+* Lots of filters to change default behaviour or display.

 For more information on how to use the plugin see the [documentation](http://keesiemeijer.wordpress.com/related-posts-by-taxonomy/).